 One of the basic problems in track and trace for local deliveries is getting live and accurate location data of persons or items.
-Traditional logistics companies have used RFID or standalone GPS chips for this purpose.
-With the rise of smartphones such standalone devices are not required.
+Traditional logistics companies have used RFID or standalone GPS chips for this purpose, but the rise of smartphones means such standalone devices are not required.
 In the on-demand economy the ubiquitous smartphone is the source of location data.
 Let’s see what location data from smartphones looks like and how it can be used to build a smooth tracking experience.

 We compared measurement errors in raw location data from an Apple iPhone 5 and a Motorola Moto E. Measurement error for a data point was taken as the shortest distance of the data point from a nearby road.
 A greater distance implies higher measurement error.